GwynneMichele/thehermitsgarden/src/site/notes/600 Deep Dives/Contemplative Philosophy/Contemplative Philosophy and the Practice of Cultivating Critical Consciousness.md

 *Contemplation* isn't just "thinking" it's thinking with purpose, in a meditative state, with the aim of allowing yourself to be moved by the words, see what they're saying to you in that moment.

+It's an approach where you treat the words you're reading as if they are sacred.

 There's a few stages - those vary by the source describing to the practice, and in a religious context, begins by entering a state of prayer that is more meditation than begging a deity for favors.
 So for secular texts, drop the prayer part, or create a secular prayer for yourself, but get into that meditative state however it is that you do that.

 Then you read the passage/book.
 Don't linger too much, this first round, you're taking in the text as a whole, getting that full context.